eosnetworkfoundation/docs/native/07_node-operation/30_node-setups/10_api-node.md

 ## What is an API node?

-An API node is a critical component of the EOS blockchain network that serves as an interface between users, including dApps, and the EOS blockchain.
+An API node is a critical component of the EOS blockchain network that serves as an interface between users, including dApps, and an EOS blockchain.
 API nodes serve one of the following roles when handling incoming client requests received through one of the `chain_api_plugin` endpoints:

 - **Push API node**: Accepts transactions from HTTP clients and relays them to other peers.
 Typically does not accept incoming p2p transactions.
 Upstream traffic only.
 - **Chain API node**: Provides access to blockchain data such as accounts, permissions, contract codes/ABIs, contract tables, etc. Takes API transactions too.